intel/ros2_object_analytics/README.md

            │   ├── gt.txt
            │   └── initOmit
            │       └── faceocc2.txt
-           ├── list.txt (Note: this is mannually added, list the dataset names which will be used) └── README.md
+           ├── list.txt (Note: this is manually added, list the dataset names which will be used) └── README.md

   Image dataset: ([Refer to database from Computer Vision Lab@HYU](http://cvlab.hanyang.ac.kr/tracker_benchmark/datasets.html))